Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Results: formation of gaseous and stellar bars

 In Fig.~\ref{f:lastbar2}, we repeat the top three models in Fig.~\ref{f:lastbar}, but this time they correspond to disks characterised by $f_{\rm disk}=0.7$, the heaviest disks we have simulated to date.
 These models are dubbed {\tt fd70\_fg20\_nac, fd70\_fg40\_nac} and {\tt fd70\_fg60\_nac} at our website.
 The bar is longer and stronger, and the radial shear flow is even more pronounced.
 The terminator line between the two flows is particularly evident in the top right panel in Fig.~\ref{f:lastbar}; it appears as a thin, horizontal enhancement of gas about 4 ckpc in length centred on the galaxy.
 The terminator is also evident in panel `d' of Fig.~\ref{f:shear_bar} as a thin blue strip with $v_\phi\approx 0$, i.e. a radial gas stream with no circular motions in the rest frame of the flow.

 The roiling action of this radial shear flow is clearly seen by watching the simulation {\tt fd70\_fg20\_nac} at our website.
+Interestingly, \citet[][]{Li17}, in the absence of strong turbulence, may be witnessing a similar behaviour in their hydrodynamic simulations.
 Heavy, turbulent disks manifest this extraordinary behaviour, leading to kinematic signatures that are somewhat different from radial bar streaming in the local Universe.
 These signatures may be observable in future high-resolution observations.